Clarkson-Applied-Data-Science/IA62601_F25_flight_species_incident/README.md

 | 12 | December | 3258 |
 | 1 | January | 2853 |
 | 2 | February | 2545 |

-Based on the incident data, wildlife strikes peak in fall and late spring.
-This pattern is consistent with independent migration information which I found on :

-- eBird Status & Trends and BirdCast show the highest migration intensity during late spring (May) and early fall across much of North America.
-- USGS waterbird migration studies define spring migration as April–May and fall migration as August–October, bracketing the May and September peaks seen in our dataset.

-Although this might feel over generalization since exact timing varies by species and latitude these external data sources support that our “migration" might be causing higher incident in these months.